ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 #### From _The daily register._

 #### 1853-05-11 &middot; Raleigh, N.C.

 [This text is not available under an open license.]

 ---

 ## [From _Eastern times._](https://chroniclingamerica.loc.gov/lccn/sn82014356/1853-05-19/ed-1/seq-1)

 #### 1853-05-19 &middot; Bath, Me.

 <table style="width: 100%;"><tr><td style="width: 50%">

+ accomplished, which, amid treacher­
+ous straits of defeat and despair, off perilous
+shores of rock seated power, nnchors safe
+against leagued tempests, the great hope of
+the world.— Gracf: Greenwood.
 Wanted—An Angel for Heaven-—And
 so death closed those little eyes—shrouded
 their bright glances.
 Oh, that the sun would